 Who doesn’t love a big bowl of pasta?
 Pasta is popular across many cultures and extremely versatile.
 Unfortunately, it’s also notoriously high in carbs which causes us to limit our pasta intake.
 It’s also not the best choice when following a low carb or gluten free diet.
 So if you’re a pasta lover but looking for something a little healthier, give vegetable noodles a try!

 Vegetable noodles are not only a fresh and healthy alternative to pasta, but they’re a great way to increase vegetables in your diet.
 You can peel or spiralize vegetables such as carrots, spaghetti squash, parsnips, or zucchini into noodle like strands and use it in place of pasta.
 Add some meatballs, marinara sauce, pesto, or whatever your favorite ingredients and sauces are and enjoy a healthy guilt free pasta dish.
 We love zoodles around here.
-Meals like our Turkey Sage Meatballs and Turkey Bolognese are satisfying and you won’t even miss the extra carbs.
+Meals like our Turkey Bolognese are satisfying and you won’t even miss the extra carbs.

 5. Swap flour tortillas for corn tortillas